davejachimiak/fuci-travis/README.md

 ### Default branch

-If you push to a dedicated ci branch to check your changes before merging into master, you can that branch as the default branch it to the configuration:
+If you push to a dedicated ci branch to check your changes before merging into master, set that branch as the default branch in the
+configuration:
 ```ruby
 Fuci::Travis.configure do |fu|
   fu.default_branch = 'my-ci'